How to Find an

 Not every piano teacher lists this online, but you should check if the teacher has done and passed a comprehensive background check, especially if the lesson is for your child.
 Some live online piano lesson websites, such as Lesson With You, offer free trial lessons with professional piano instructors who are fully background checked.

-Questions to ask when choosing a piano teacher
+14 Questions to ask when finding a piano teacher

 About the lessons

 Once you’re done with narrowing down a number of potential piano teachers, the next step is to talk with them.
-Here are some recommendations for questions to ask:
+Here are some questions you can ask:

 • How much does each lesson cost?

-• When and how do you prefer payment for lessons?
+• When and how do you prefer to receive payment?

 • Is there a family discount available?